uxmp/uxmp/README.md

 }
 ```

-## Add a catalog
+### Add a catalog

 uxmp organizes the music library in so called `catalogs`.
 To start over, simply
 use the cli tool to add a catalog.
+The cli tool is located in `/path/to/core/bin`.

 ```shell
 ./bin/cli catalog:add /path/to/music/library